liri-uzh/lcpcli/README.md

 lcpcli --help
 ```

+### CoNLL-U Format

+The CoNLL-U format is documented at: https://universaldependencies.org/format.html

+The LCP CLI converter will treat all the comments that start with `text` as document-level attributes.
+This means that if a CoNLL-U file contains the line `# text_author = John Doe`, then in LCP all the sentences from this file will be associated with a document whose `meta` attribute will contain `text_author: 'John Doe'`

+All other comment lines following the format `# key = value` will add an entry to the `meta` attribute of the _segment_ corresponding to the sentence below that line (ie not at the document level)

+See below how to report these attributes in the template `.json` file

-Convert and upload:
+### Convert and Upload

 1. Create a parent directory in which you have a child directory that contains all your properly-fromatted CONLLU files

-2. In the **parent** directory, next to the folder containing the CONLLU files, create a template `.json` file that describes your corpus structure, for example:
+2. In the **parent** directory, next to the folder containing the CONLLU files, create a template `.json` file that describes your corpus structure (see above about the `attributes` key on `Document` and `Segment`), for example:

 ```
 {